classicwuhao/qmaxuse/README.md

 * Note that [msc.smt2](maxuse_examples/benchmark/smt2/msc.smt2) will be changed everytime a new model is solved by MaxUSE.

 ## 6. SOURCE CODE
-Finally, you are here and want to see the code :-).
+So you are here and want to see the code :-).
 Here is a brief description:
 * MaxUSE uses an SMT solving engine called [uran](https://github.com/classicwuhao/uran) to construct/generate SMT2 assertions and incremently and efficiently solve them.
 In summary, MaxUSE computes the set of achievable model features by a solving weighted MaxSMT problem, and finds all constraint conflicts by solving [set cover problem](https://en.wikipedia.org/wiki/Set_cover_problem).
 * The core source code consists of two parts:
 	1. The main procedure for computing the set of achievable model features is [here](src/main/org/tzi/use/uran/visitor).